nako-ruru/httpcompression/README.md

 Call `httpcompression.Handler` to get an adapter that can be used to wrap any handler (an object which implements the `http.Handler` interface), to transparently provide response body compression.
-Note that, despite the name, `httpcompression` automatically compresses using Brotli or Gzip, depending on the capabilities of the client (`Accept-Encoding`) and the configuration of this handler (by default, Zstandard, Brotli and gzip are all enabled and, conditional on client support, used in that order of preference).
+Note that `httpcompression` automatically compresses using Zstandard, Brotli, and Gzip depending on the capabilities of the client (`Accept-Encoding`) and the configuration of this handler (by default, Zstandard, Brotli and gzip are all enabled and, conditional on client support, used in that order of preference).